Pierre Quinon: Death

-At around 10 pm on Wednesday 17 August 2011 Quinon committed suicide by throwing himself headlong out of a window of his apartment in Hyères from a height of 5 metres.
-The local French daily Var-Matin broke the news of his suicide the following morning and this was later confirmed by the Fédération française d'athlétisme.
-Quinon had been suffering from depression for some time and had been taking tablets to treat it.
-At the time of his self-defenestration, he had a woman friend in his home.
+Quinon died on 17 August 2011 in Hyères.
+The manner of death was suicide.
 Quinon was survived by his mother, his sister (Isabelle), his ex-wife (Caroline Large) and his two sons (Robin and Jean-Baptiste, from his marriage to Caroline Large).

-Reactions to the news of his death and tributes

 In an interview with the French radio network Europe 1, Jean-Claude Perrin, Quinon's former coach, said, "When a life is lost like that, titles and records do not count any more."
-Perrin said that he was "very distressed" by the "terrible news" of Quinon's suicide.
-He said that he was lucky enough to share Quinon's life intimately for five years when he was his coach.

-Bernard Amsalem, the president of the Fédération française d'athlétisme, said that he was "grief-stricken" on hearing the news of Quinon's death.
-"He was a great champion.
-He was atypical in the world of athletics, but he was very likable," described Amsalem.
+Bernard Amsalem, the president of the Fédération française d'athlétisme, said Quinon "was a great champion.
+He was atypical in the world of athletics, but he was very likable".

 Jean Galfione, the 1996 Olympic Games pole vault gold medallist, said, "Pierre was someone whom I admired.
 It (a poster of Quinon) was the only poster that I owned in my bedroom when I was a kid."
 Galfione described Quinon as his role model.
 Galfione said that they would train together when he was at the beginning of his pole vaulting career and Quinon was nearing the end of his, and that they became close.

-Marcel Ferrari, the president of the Ligue d’Athlétisme Rhône-Alpes, who like Quinon was a member of the French delegation to the July 2011 World Masters Athletics General Assembly in Sacramento, California, told Lyon Capitale that he did not observe any warning signs of Quinon's impending suicide.